Stay ahead with exclusive tips on the Slough 11+ exam for Upton Court Grammar School

 You will need to submit the CAF to the Local Authority in which you reside.
 If you live outside Slough, you must apply through your own Local Authority – even if your child currently attends a Slough primary school.

 If your child is not offered a place at your first preference school, they will be allocated a lower preference school and placed on the waiting list of any school that is higher up on your order of preference but for which you have not been offered a place.
-For 2024 entry, the waiting lists will remain in place until 31st December 2024 (the end of your child’s first term in Year 7).
-Once school places are confirmed on 1st March 2024, further rounds of allocations from the waiting lists will be made as places in schools are accepted and rejected.
+For 2026 entry, the waiting lists will remain in place until 31st December 2026 (the end of your child’s first term in Year 7).
+Once school places are confirmed on Monday 2nd March 2026, further rounds of allocations from the waiting lists will be made as places in schools are accepted and rejected.

 It is likely that you will not be consulted about the waiting list process; your local authority regard your common application preferences as a set of instructions that they will try and fulfil.
 For example, on 1st March you may be allocated a place at your third preference school, which you sensibly choose to accept.
 You will then be placed on the waiting list for your first and second preference schools.
 If in one of the later rounds of allocations, a space becomes available at your second preference school, your third preference place will disappear and your child will be allocated their second preference school.
 This process happens automatically, so it is very important that if you are happy with the allocation that you have received, that you inform your local authority that you wish to be taken off the waiting lists of any higher preference schools.